earlution/dev-toolkit/packages/frameworks/numbering & versioning/IMPLEMENTATION_GUIDE.md

 - ❌ **MUST keep:** Schema format, validation rules, core principles, date formats

 **Single Source of Truth:**
-- `vibe-dev-kit` is the canonical SoT for versioning schema and principles
+- `ai-dev-kit` is the canonical SoT for versioning schema and principles
 - Your copied policies are adaptations for your specific context
 - Reference framework as source of truth in your documentation